 If you would prefer someone else to fill out the probate and inheritance tax forms, you can pay a professional probate provider for a simple, grant-only probate service.

 At Farewill, we charge £595 for simple estates and £1,045 for more complex cases.
 You’ll then need to pay an additional £155 for the probate registry fee and £1.50 for each copy of the grant.
-You can find out more about our grant-only probate service here.
+You can find out more about our grant-only probate service.

-If you want someone to handle the entire probate process on your behalf, including applying for the grant, you can pay a professional for full estate administration.
+If you want someone to handle the entire probate process on your behalf, including applying for the grant, you can pay a professional for Complete Probate (full estate administration).

-At Farewill, our full estate administration fees start at £1,500 and go up to around £5,000 depending on the complexity of the estate and the amount of work involved.
-You can find out more about our estate admin service here.
+At Farewill, our Complete Probate fees start at £1,500 and go up to around £5,000 depending on the complexity of the estate and the amount of work involved.
+You can find out more about our Complete Probate service.

 If you’re thinking about dealing with probate yourself, it’s important to understand the practical pros and cons as well as the financial saving.
 To help you make a decision, we’ve outlined these below: